eschoien/Dissimilarity-Tree-Reproduction/README.md

 After cloning the project, make sure to:
-1. Download the SHREC2016 dataset and the precomputed augmented SHREC2016 dataset using the replicate.py script which is required by in all of the steps below.
+1. Download the SHREC2016 dataset and the precomputed augmented SHREC2016 dataset using the replicate.py script which is required in all of the cases below.

 ### Testing the QUICCI directions: